renoki-co/php-k8s/docs/CUSTOM-CRDS.md

 Watchable Resources are resources that can access the `/watch` endpoint in order to poll the changes over one or more resources.
 Typically, this can happen on any resource on which you can run `kubectl get some-crd --watch` upon.

-For example, on basic CRDs (the default K8s ones), many resources like Service or Secret come with a watchable implementation.
+For example, on basic resources (the default K8s ones), many resources like Service or Secret come with a watchable implementation.

 You can read more about [how to watch a resource](RESOURCES-GETTING-STARTED.md#watch-resource).